 - Providers are concerned that the patients will perceive innovations such as e-consults as barriers to care if they do not result in a face to face visit.
 To address this concern, PCPs should discuss the positive attributes of electronic referral and consultation systems, which include closer collaboration between PCPs and specialists in co-management of patients and the convenience to the patient associated with avoiding additional specialty clinic visits.

 - Respecting the patient’s desire to see a specialist in person is important.
 If the referral is necessary or the patient requests a visit, ReferralMD allows for all information including the patient medical records to be sent over electronically without the need to fax.

 - Collaboration between primary care and specialty care providers offers an opportunity for informal training and for providers to practice their full scope.
 With the Advent of EHRs, the old-fashioned curbside console has been lost, but he E-consults bring back this opportunity for dialogue.
 EHRs are not necessarily developed to encourage dialogue and interaction, both of which come from people using the tool.

 - Selecting the right specialist is critical, as is providing constructive feedback to both PCPs and Specialists about the quality of their communication with one another.

 I wanted to share a very nice report that you can use to identify who you should align yourself with as a PCP.

 The report is simple to use and can be filtered by city, specialty, organization name, provider name and more, and is available from the ReferralMD platform.

-In order to steer patients to the most appropriate, high-quality doctor, you need an updated physician directory that shows which doctors in you area work with you employed/contracted providers or the competition (in/out of-network affiliations) based on important criteria such as…
+In order to steer patients to the most appropriate, high-quality doctor, you need an updated physician directory that shows which doctors in your area work with you employed/contracted providers or the competition (in/out-of-network affiliations) based on important criteria such as…

 - Accepted insurance